Show Girl (1928 film): Music

 The film featured a theme song which was entitled "She's One Sweet Show Girl" and was composed by Ted Ward and Edward Crossman.
 The song "Buy, Buy For Baby (Or Baby Will Bye Bye You)," which was composed by Joseph Meyer and Irving Caesar, was also featured on the soundtrack.

 Preservation

 The film was considered a lost film, with only the Vitaphone soundtrack still in existence.
 However, a print was discovered in an Italian film archive, Cineteca Italiana, in 2015.
 A restored version, with the original Vitaphone soundtrack synched to the print, was screened at New York's Film Forum on October 25, 2016, marking the first time the film was publicly exhibited in 88 years.
-The screening was introduced by Vitaphone Project founder Ron Hutchinson.
-The film will be planned released by Warner Home Video.